mayaealexander/AutoDocs/docs/hello_world.md

 <!-- AUTO‑GENERATED doc for hello_world.py -->
-# Print "Hello, world!" in Python
+# Hello World Example in Python

-_A simple example demonstrating how to print text output in Python._
+_A minimal Python script that prints a greeting message._

+**Notes:**
-- This is the canonical first program for learning a new programming language.
+> This is the classic "Hello, world!" example, often used as a first program in learning a new language.

 ## Step‑by‑step walk‑through
 ### Step 1: Print a greeting message
-This step prints the string "Hello, world!" to the standard output as a basic demonstration of the print function.
+This step outputs the string "Hello, world!" to the console using Python's built-in print function.

 ```python
 print("Hello, world!")